top of page

 Avoid altering, repairing, or testing the firearm before it can be properly examined.

-Claims involving alleged firearm defects often require forensic testing and engineering analysis.
+Claims involving firearm defects often require forensic testing and engineering analysis.

 Firearm Recalls and Safety Investigations